Analytic Solutions of Brans-Dicke Cosmology: Early Inflation and Late Time Accelerated Expansion

 \section{Solution for given $H(a)$ and $\phi(a)$}

 The solution for specific form of the Hubble function can be crucial.
-To construct the solution one can follow two different paths: \begin{itemize} \item Method 1) First, find $V(a)$ from the constraint equation then insert it into the $\phi$ equation and solve it for $\rho(a)$. \item Method 2) First, solve the $\phi$ equation for the $V(a)$ then insert it into the constraint equation and solve it for $\rho(a)$. \end{itemize}
+To construct the solution one can follow two different paths: \begin{itemize} \item Method 1) First, find $V(a)$ from the constraint equation then insert it into the $\phi$ equation and solve it for $\rho(a)$. \item Method 2) First, solve the $\phi$ equation for the $V(a)$ then insert it into the constraint equation and obtain $\rho(a)$. \end{itemize}